joltron82/Hakchi2-CE/index.md

 Other but not preffered  methods.
 Xtreme overclock is always active and can be found in Modules > KMFD's Mod hub > KMFD RetroArch (tab) > Xreme Overclock
 		NOTE: Can be verified  and toggled via telnet.
 Stock freq - 1008000, Overclock freq - 1344000.
-			 - Hakchi overclock - Display current speed and temp
+			 - hakchi overclock - Display current speed and temp
-			 - Hakchi overclock boot - Set default clock speed
+			 - hakchi overclock boot - Set default clock speed
-			 - Hakchi overclock max - Enables overclock
+			 - hakchi overclock max - Enables overclock

 		NOTE: Maintains after power cycle